-Caitlin Mitchell has advocated for the rights of women, children, and workers for more than a decade.
-At Johnson Johnson Lucas & Middleton, she specializes in employment law and civil rights litigation.
-Prior to joining the firm, Caitlin was a staff attorney at Youth, Rights & Justice (YRJ) in Portland, where she represented children and parents in juvenile dependency proceedings in the trial court and on appeal; she also worked on class-action litigation on behalf of children in Oregon’s foster care system and drafted proposed legislation in support of the rights and interests of parents and children.
-Prior to law school Caitlin was a counselor and community educator at a sexual assault crisis center in Connecticut, where she worked with survivors of violence and taught classes on topics including sexual harassment in the workplace.
-Caitlin also has experience working with low wage immigrant workers on wage theft claims.
+Caitlin Mitchell specializes in employment law and civil rights litigation.
+Prior to joining the firm, she was a staff attorney at Youth, Rights & Justice (YRJ) in Portland, where she represented children and parents in juvenile dependency proceedings in the trial court and on appeal to the Oregon Court of Appeals.
+She also worked on class-action litigation on behalf of children in Oregon's foster care system and drafted proposed legislation in support of the rights of parents and children.
+Prior to law school Caitlin was a counselor and community educator at a sexual assault crisis center, where she worked with survivors of violence and taught classes on topics including sexual harassment in the workplace.

 Caitlin graduated from Yale Law School in 2012.
-She earned a B.A. in English and Women’s Studies from Yale University in 2006, graduating cum laude.
-She has clerked for Justices Adrienne C. Nelson and Martha L. Walters on the Oregon Supreme Court.
-In addition to working at JJLM, Caitlin is an adjunct professor at Lewis and Clark Law School, where she teaches Children and the Law.
-She is also a member of the Oregon Trial Lawyers Association amicus committee.
+She earned a B.A. in English and Women's Studies from Yale University in 2006, graduating cum laude.
+She clerked for Justices Adrienne C. Nelson and Martha L. Walters on the Oregon Supreme Court.
+Caitlin has taught Children and the Law as an adjunct professor at Lewis and Clark Law School.
+She is currently a member of the Oregon Trial Lawyers Association Amicus Committee.

-- 2016 New Practitioner Advocacy Award from the OSB Juvenile Law Section
+- New Practitioner Advocacy Award from the OSB Juvenile Law Section, 2016

 - Oregon State Bar Labor and Employment Law Section, Executive Committee